How to Insulate a Garden Room, Summerhouse or Shed

 Now my garden office has two layers of thermal insulation which is ok for most of the year.
 If you have the option to install the foam boards before your garden building has been constructed then I would highly recommend it.

 Garden buildings typically have thin wooden walls and are therefore not great insulators.
-To help improve this we can make them thicker, add foam or wool insulation and create a watertight, airtight barrier.
-Here is a cross-section view of a well insulated garden building.
+To help improve this, we can make them thicker, add foam or wool insulation and create a watertight, airtight barrier.
+Here is a cross-sectional view of a well-insulated garden building.

 I have successfully insulated two garden builds now.
 I used different insulation for each project based on research into the best types to use in each situation.